 Read the complete plot breakdown of Johanne Sacreblu (2025), including all key story events, major twists, and the ending explained in detail.
 Discover what really happened—and what it all means.

-Johanne Sacreblu, a trans woman formerly known as Jonathan Sacreblu, returns home to Villa Croissant, a picturesque French town, after spending some time as a rancher in Mexico.
-Her family, who runs France’s largest baguette shop and have appointed Johanne as their heir, are enraged at her for transitioning, as they feel that it would not be a good look for her when she takes over the family business, despite her iterating that she does not want it.
-At the same time, the Sacreblu family’s business rivals, the Ratatouille family, who runs France’s largest croissant shop, are also berating their son Agtugo, a trans man, for being an unfit heir to their business due to being born a woman.
-Both families decide to put the two in a bread-making competition.
+Johanne Sacreblu, Camila Aurora González a trans woman formerly known as Jonathan Sacreblu, returns to Villa Croissant—a picturesque French town—from a stint as a rancher in Mexico.
+Her family, who run France’s largest baguette shop and have appointed Johanne as their heir, grow furious at her transition, fearing it would look bad for the business even as she insists she does not want the role.
+The Sacreblu family’s rival, the Ratatouille family, who run France’s largest croissant shop, berate their son Yeylan Torres Agtugo, a trans man, for being born a woman.
+Both households decide to settle their feud through a bread-making competition.

-That night, Johanne talks to her friend Emily and Marie Antoinette’s ghost about her lack of enthusiasm for the competition and her discomfort with France’s rampant discrimination.
-The next day, the first round of the competition, hosted by Ladybug and Cat Noir, takes place, in which Johanne and Agtugo are told to race by foot to the Eiffel Tower (depicted on screen through a similar-looking radio tower in Mexico City).
-Johanne wins, and Agtugo is scorned by his family for losing.
-Later that night, a man named Jacques Audiard laments being made of garbage.
+That night, Johanne talks to her friend Emily and Marie Antoinette’s ghost about her reluctance toward the contest and her discomfort with France’s pervasive discrimination.
+The next day brings the first round, hosted by Ladybug and Cat Noir, where Johanne and Agtugo are pitted against each other in a footrace to the Eiffel Tower (screened as a tower resembling a radio mast in Mexico City).
+Johanne emerges victorious, while Agtugo is publicly scorned by his family for losing.
+Later that night, a man named Jacques Audiard laments being treated like garbage.

-Johanne meets with Agtugo at night, and tells him her desire to eliminate the racism and sexism in the country.
-The two end up falling in love and agree to tie in the next round, which had the goal of wrongfully deporting Muslims, in order to spread their message.
-They tie during the competition the next day, but various French government leaders refuse to accept the result and demand the two engage in a baguette duel to the death.
+Johanne and Agtugo meet again, sharing a vow to combat racism and sexism in their country.
+The pair fall in love and plan to tie in the next round, which involves a controversial goal: deporting Muslims to spread their message.
+They do tie during the round, but government leaders refuse to accept the result and demand a baguette duel to the death.

-The duel takes place in the style of a silent film.
-After Johanne and Agtugo publicly refuse to engage in the duel, French ambassador Papa Johns arrives with Agtugo’s brother Chofls and Johanne’s family butler Wigles and threatens to kill both of them with French fries.
-After he stabs Agtugo, Johanne reveals that Papa Johns is being controlled by a rat on his head.
-Papa Johns admits this, revealing that he uses the rat’s secrets for evil.
-Wigles then kills Papa Johns, explaining that his willingness to work with him was a result of Stockholm syndrome.
+The duel unfolds in the style of a silent film.
+When Johanne and Agtugo refuse to duel publicly, French ambassador Papa Johns arrives with Agtugo’s brother Chofls and Johanne’s family butler Wigles, threatening to kill them with French fries.
+After he stabs Agtugo, Johanne reveals that Papa Johns is controlled by a rat on his head.
+Papa Johns admits this, explaining that he uses the rat’s secrets for evil.
+Wigles then kills Papa Johns, revealing that his willingness to work with him stemmed from Stockholm syndrome.

-Sometime later, Johanne is interviewed by a reporter about the incident.
-To conclude the interview, Johanne announces that she has a gift she brought back from Mexico.
-The gift is a cake, and the film ends with a freeze frame as she is about to slam the cake into the interviewer’s face.
-In a post-credits scene, Johanne’s mother finishes recounting the story to Johanne and Agtugo’s son and tenderly sings a song about how bad he smells (satirizing “Papa,” a song from Emilia Pérez in which Emilia’s son sings about how his father smelled like spicy food, guacamole, and cigarettes).
+Sometime later, Johanne is interviewed about the incident.
+She reveals a gift from Mexico—the cake she brought back—and the film ends with a freeze-frame as she prepares to slam the cake into the interviewer’s face.
+In a post-credits scene, Johanne’s mother finishes recounting the story to Johanne and Agtugo’s son, tenderly singing a song about how bad he smells (a satirical nod to a famous song about a father’s scent).

 Don't stop at just watching — explore Johanne Sacreblu in full detail.
 From the complete plot summary and scene-by-scene timeline to character breakdowns, thematic analysis, and a deep dive into the ending — every page helps you truly understand what Johanne Sacreblu is all about.
 Plus, discover what's next after the movie.